Official Rules

 Two losers of round 4 play in the Consolation Final for 3rd/4th place.

-Each match will be a best-of-seven.
+Each match will be a race to three wins.
+In case a match is tied 2-2 after 4 games, the race extends to 4 wins.
 The higher qualified player will have choice of machine or position for the 1st game.
 In case of the same qualifying position (f.e.
-A3 vs C3), the higher seeded player will have the choice.
-The match will alternate between machines chosen by each player, until someone has won 4 games.
+A3 vs B3), the higher seeded player will have the choice.
+The match will alternate between machines chosen by each player, until someone has won 3 games (or 4 in case of a prolongation).
 A machine may not be played more than once in the same match.
 Once a player verbally announces their game choice, or chooses position, that decision will be locked in and cannot be changed.

 The winner of the match advances to the next round, while the loser is eliminated.

-The 3rd/4th place Consolation Final will be played as a best-of-three instead of a best-of-seven like all other rounds, using the same rules.
+The 3rd/4th place Consolation Final will be played as a best-of-three using the same rules.

 Each player will have the opportunity for 30 seconds of practice time before starting every game of every match.
 This is to ensure that both players have a chance to get familiar with the machine.